apache/metron/metron-analytics/metron-profiler/README.md

 #### Example 3

-The average response body length of HTTP traffic.
+The average of a field called `length`.
 The following configuration would be used to generate this profile.

 ```
 {